In this section

 - English school boards and French school service centres

-Election signs may be posted on private property (e.g., on the lawn of a residential building).
-The owner of the premises must agree to the signage.
-Such permission must not be granted in exchange for compensation.
-A sign may be posted on a public utility pole located on private property, even without permission from the property owner (who cannot remove the sign).
+Election signs can also be placed on private property, such as the lawn of a residential building, if the owner agrees.
+The owner cannot be paid to display a sign.
+If the sign may be placed on a public utility pole located on private property, the owner’s authorization is not necessary, and the owner cannot remove the sign.

 No signs may be placed on: